EmmaDemarecaux/Altegrad/README.md

 * `utils_deepwalk.py`: contains the util functions to perform the _deepwalk_ algortihm.
 * `utils_gnn.py`: contains the util functions to perform a _GNN_.
-* `tfidf_text_param_opt.py`: contains the code to optimize the parameters of the _TF-IDF_ - _Logistic Regression_ model using skopt bayesian optimisation.
+* `tfidf_text_param_opt.py`: contains the code to optimize the parameters of the _TF-IDF_ - _Logistic Regression_ model using `skopt` bayesian optimisation.
+In order to perform the optimisation:
+    i.
+Change the current working directory to models:
+    ```
+    cd utils
+    ```
+    ii.
+Run the `tfidf_text_param_opt.py` file using the command:
+    ```
+    python3 tfidf_text_param_opt.py
+    ```

-Finally, the file `preprocess.py` in the root directory contains the preprocessing steps appied on the text data and used by all the nodels.
+Finally, the file `preprocess.py` in the root directory contains the preprocessing steps applied on the text data and used by all the models.

+Our best performing model on the Kaggle public leaderboard comes from the file `tfidf_text.py`: the multi-class loss is 1.03771.